rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**

 I really need to learn how to structure my code better.
 I keep running into the circular import problem and it's preventing me from writing the code I want to write.
 I can't properly pass varaibles from a higher level to a lower level.
 What do I do to resolve this?
 How can I resolve this?

+### Day 89: May 13th, 2022
+#####

+**Today's Progress:**
+1. Modified the dictionary so it can parse objects.

+**Thoughts:**

+Got the dictionary to accept objects and read them correctly.
+Somehow.
+I'm not entirely sure if it works or if i'm too tired.
+I'll have to double check tomorrow lol.

+### Day 90: May 14th, 2022
+##### Dictionary Manipulation

+**Today's Progress:**
+1. Serialized data for updating the user's inventory with the dictionary that holds objects.

+**Thoughts:**

+Turns out I correctly made the program to print out the name of the object when the object is called.
+Super cool.
+Now we have a working dictionary model that can be saved.

+### Day 91: May 15th, 2022
+#####

+**Today's Progress:**
+1. Organized deliverables for day 100.
+2. Code Review
+3. Moved some functions to decrease the size of main.

+**Thoughts:**

+In all realism, I don't know if I'm going to get 2 more puzzles done before the 100 Days are over.
+But I'm quite certain I want to continue with the project.
+Truth be told, there isn't really a reason not to.
+I enjoy programming.
+I enjoy the learning experience and understanding the logic.
+Once you are able to pull it all apart to understand the complex system, it isn't overly complicated to understand.
+You just need the time to digest it.

+The game is simple enough.
+I need to work a little more on some of the puzzles and lore.
+I wouldn't say the writing is good at the moment.
+It's more of a placeholder text.

+I need a way to better organize what to do each day.
+A timeline?
+Or a step-by-step breakdown of what to do next.
+Since each day wehn I start again, I don't always know what to work on.
+What should be completed next?

+I like the idea of continually contributing to this project over a long period of time.
+I believe if I resume, I will do this project on a weekday basis, but I will take my weekends off to relax and focus on some other aspects of my life.

+This way I get to keep making progress but don't burn myself out from exhaustion.